Fear not, procrastinators! I've solved Father's Day for you

 Firstleaf Wine Club: First six bottles for $40 (save $39), plus free shipping for one yearFirstleaf

 Dad loves wine, but probably doesn't have time to seek out the best red blends or summer whites.
 Fortunately, Firstleaf offers expert curating depending on Dad's preferences, then delivers six different bottles for him to try.
-This can happen at regular intervals (every 1-3 months), or just as a one-off.
+This can happen at regular intervals (every one to three months), or just as a one-off.

-The first shipment is just $40; subsequent ones would be $79.
+The first shipment is just $40.
+Subsequent ones will be $79.
 In both cases, shipping is free when you use our link below.
 And while the first box won't arrive in time for Father's Day, just present Dad with any bottle of wine to represent the gift that's coming.
-Easy-peasy.
+Easy peasy.

 Omars Beast 26,800-mAh Portable Charger with AC Outlet: $63 (save $37) with code